Indefinite Leave to Remain

 Form SET(M) is if you are applying as the partner of a person or parent of a child already settled in the UK, while form SET(O) is for various other visa categories, for example, under Tiers 1 and 2 of the points based system (PBS), as well as for PBS dependants.

-You will need to provide a valid passport or other travel document for yourself, and any dependants who are applying with you, as well as any biometric residence permit if you have one.
+At your UKVCAS appointment, you will need to bring the appointment confirmation email provide a valid passport or another travel document for yourself, and any dependants who are applying with you, as well as any biometric residence permit if you have one.

 - Any previous passports or travel documents you have held during your stay in the UK.